-89 Any person who thinks himself aggrieved by any penalty Appeal from imposed under the authority of this Act or any such By-law, which is penalties. recoverable in a summary manner, may, unless otherwise expressly provided, appeal against the same in the mode prescribed by The 19 Vict.
-No. 10.
-Appeals Regulation Act.
+89 Any person who thinks himself aggrieved by any penalty imposed under the authority of this Act or any such By-law, which is recoverable in a summary manner, may, unless otherwise expressly A.D.
+1891. provided, appeal against the same in the mode prescribed by $The = \frac{1}{19 \text{ Viet.
+No. 10}}$ Appeals Regulation Act.

-90 Until the said lease shall be issued the said lessees shall have Lessees to have all the rights, powers, privileges, benefits, concessions, advantages, and all powers of this liabilities conferred or imposed upon them by this Act, so far as the issued. same shall be necessary for the survey and construction of the said railway.
+90 Until the said lease shall be issued the said lessees shall have Lessees to have all the rights, powers, privileges, benefits, concessions, advantages, and all powers of this liabilities conferred or imposed upon them by this Act so far as the same issued.

+Act before lease issued. shall be necessary for the survey and construction of the said railway.

-91 In the event of any dispute, question, or difference arising All disputes between the said lessees and the Minister, or any official to whom any referred to powers are given by this Act, the same shall be referred to and decided arbitration. by arbitration in like manner as is mentioned in Sections Nineteen and Twenty.
+91 In the event of any dispute, question, or difference arising All disputes between the said lessees and the Minister, or any official to whom any referred to powers are given by this Act, the same shall be referred to and decided arbitration. by arbitration in like manner as is mentioned in Sections Nineteen, Twenty, and Twenty-one.